senresearch/senresearch.github.io/index.md

   Trotter and Saunak Sen)
 - [Webinar Series - Quantitative Genetics Tools for Mapping Trait Variation to Mechanisms, Therapeutics, and Interventions](https://opar.io/training/osga-webinar-series-2020.html) Webinar series organized by the NIDA Center of Excellence in Omics, Systems Genetics, and the Addictome (Saunak Sen, Laura Saba, Rob Williams and others)

-## Visualizations
+## Interactive visualizations

-Some visualizations of statistical and computational concepts using Pluto.jl notebooks.
-These use Binder, and are a bit slow to start.
-Please be patient!
+These use Julia's Pluto notebooks.

 ### Diagnostic tests